 International students need to meet the English Language Proficiency requirements as described on the Program Entry page.
 If your undergraduate courses were studied in English, but the country where you studied is not on the list of "English-speaking countries", you must still meet the English Language Proficiency requirements as described on the Program Entry page.

-Tuition fees for 2017-2018 have not yet been posted on the BCIT website.
-View the 2016-2017 rates (PDF) for international students.
+View the 2017-2018 rates (PDF) for international students.
 Tuition fees may be raised by a maximum of 2% per annum.

 Graduate student research assistantships are available on a competitive basis to Master of Applied Science students from the student’s research supervisor.
 As indicated by the name, the duty for the awarded student is assisting with research.
 Students should check with faculty members for current graduate assistantship positions.